ajhglez99/PyGrader/README.md

 The following features are included in PyComGrader:

-* Initialize a `Grade` class with a file to test, a time limit, and a memory limit.
+* Initialize a `Grader` class with a file to test, a time limit, and a memory limit.
 * Automatic comparison of outputs: PyComGrader automatically compares the program's output to the expected output.
 * Methods to test the given input against sets of test cases or individual tests.
 * Support for both a command-line interface and Python API.